menu

 Minnesota City is a tiny city located in the state of Minnesota.
 With a population of 189 people and just one neighborhood, Minnesota City is the 498th largest community in Minnesota.

-Because occupations involving physical labor dominate the local economy, Minnesota City is generally considered to be a blue-collar town.
-38.04% of the Minnesota City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Minnesota City, you'll notice that it is more blue-collar than most other communities in America.
+38.04% of Minnesota City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Minnesota City is a city of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Minnesota City who work in office and administrative support (25.00%), management occupations (9.78%), and business and financial occupations (6.52%).

 Minnesota City’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.